 Trusts who support trainees are expected to hold Local Faculty Group (LFG) meetings and document these formally.
 They should periodically check to ensure that they are meeting the ten standards that are mapped to the HEE Quality Framework.
 The LFG Report template, along with several other LFG resources, is available for EPDs to access via in the Pharmacy Educators section of Moodle.

 As part of a move to develop education governance in pharmacy, all Trusts are now required to have a Pharmacy Local Faculty Group (LFG).
 The purpose of Local Faculty Groups is to:

 - ensure there are systems and processes in place to develop learning programmes, teaching and assessment for pre-registration pharmacy trainees

 - ensure there is leadership, management and administrative support to underpin high quality learning environments

 - ensure teaching, learning and assessment is clearly linked to national syllabus and curriculum

 - review the pharmacy LFG report and Education Strategy

 LFGs should also consider trainee feedback in improving their systems and processes.

-Each year we conduct an end of year survey for pre-registration trainees and foundation pharmacists.
-Each site is sent an anonymised summary of the feedback (except for sites where there are less than 3 trainees).
+Each year, we conduct an end of year survey for pre-registration trainees and early careers pharmacists.
+Each site can view an anonymised summary of the feedback and access information via the NETS reporting tool (except for sites where there are fewer than three trainees).